 Von Eckardstein‘s comprehensive repertoire spans the baroque period up through music of the 21st century.
 As such, he has premiered the works of modern-day composers, in particular the American Sidney Corbett.
 One of his special focuses is the demanding late romantic piano music of some less known composers, especially Nicolai Medtner.

 His CD recordings with compositions by Medtner, Skrjabin, Wagner, Schubert, Schumann and others aroused great interest.
-A new CD with works by Debussy and Dupont is being under preparation and will be published mid 2018.
+A new CD with works by Debussy and Dupont has been published mid 2018.

 Biographie / Français